zephir-lang/zephir-docs/en/_build/html/_sources/install.txt

 * gcc >= 4.x/clang >= 3.x/vc++ 9
 * re2c 0.13 or later
 * gnu make 3.81 or later
 * autoconf 2.31 or later
 * automake 1.14 or later
 * php development headers and tools

+If you're using Ubuntu, you can install the required packages this way:

 Since Zephir is written in PHP you need to have installed a recent version of PHP and it must be available in your console: